Power BI Matrix Visual

 How to Create Matrix Visual in Power BI?
 (Examples)

-To create power BI matrix visual we need some sort of data and we have created dummy data to demonstrate this visual.
-You can download the workbook and use the same data to create Matrix visuals in Power BI.
+To create matrix visual we need some sort of data and we have created dummy data to demonstrate this visual.
+You can download the workbook and use the same data.

 We have already uploaded the data to power bi desktop and it looks like this.